Take a breath. It’s okay to say no.

 Here’s how that went for m: I quit the bank job, I’m taking a break from the podcast, and I’m holding off on booking shows.
 And my stress level is way down.

 This means I can give more brain power and time to my new album, my writing career, and (most importantly) my family.

 Learn from my missteps.
 Learn your limitations and practice saying “No” to something(s) if it’s too much.

-You’ll see how the stuff you keep doing will thrive.
+Pretty soon after you say no, you’ll see how the stuff you say yes to will thrive.